michael-sumner/go-make-things/content/articles/2017-10-30-when-you-actually-should-use-a-javascript-framework.md

 - JavaScript
 - Web Performance
 date: '2017-10-30'
+permalink: /when-you-actually-should-use-a-javascript-framework/
 title: When you actually should use a JavaScript framework
+url: /2017/10/30/when-you-actually-should-use-a-javascript-framework
 ---

 I spend a lot of time teaching people how to write JavaScript without frameworks.
 I think the whole front end development process has gotten far too complicated.

-One chapter I started to write for [my latest pocket guide, Web Apps with Vanilla JS](/guides/web-apps/), but decided not to include, is on when you actually *should* use a JS framework.
+One chapter I started to write for [my latest pocket guide, Web Apps with Vanilla JS](https://gomakethings.com/guides/web-apps/), but decided not to include, is on when you actually *should* use a JS framework.

 Specifically, there are three situations where I think choosing a framework makes more sense than using vanilla JavaScript.